 WHERE TO STAY?

 Just because of the sheer size of Kiev, its impossible to recommend a district that puts you in the center of everything (you will take more than one Uber while you're here).
-That being said Podil is the most centrally located district with the most attractions in its immediate area.
-DREAM House hostel is one of the better options for backpackers as it has its own bar and cafe, while those looking for more luxury can try City Hotel Kiev (full disclosure I have not stayed here).
+That being said Podil is one of the nicer areas to stay in.
+DREAM House hostel is a great option for backpackers as it has its own bar and cafe, while those looking for more luxury can try City Hotel Kiev (full disclosure I have not stayed here).